-The Regulations only apply to those properties that are legally required to have an EPC.
-Since 2008, the majority of non-domestic properties have been required to have an EPC.
+The Regulations only apply to those properties let on assured, regulated and agricultural tenancies that are legally required to have an EPC.
+Since 2008, the majority of domestic properties have been required to have an EPC.
 There are exceptions if the property is:

-- listed or officially protected and the minimum energy performance requirements would unacceptably alter it - a temporary building that is only going to be used for two years or less - used as a place of worship or for other religious activities - an industrial site, workshop or non-residential agricultural building that doesn't use much energy - a detached building with a total floor space of less than 50 $\ensuremath{\text{m}}^2$ - due to be demolished by the seller or landlord and they have all the relevant planning and conservation consents
+- listed or officially protected and the minimum energy performance requirements would unacceptably alter it - a temporary building that is only going to be used for two years or less - used as a place of worship or for other religious activities - an industrial site, workshop or non-residential agricultural building that doesn't use much energy - a detached building with a total floor space of less than 50 $\ensuremath{m^2}$ - a residential building that is intended to be occupied for less than four months of the year, or for a limited annual time of use, and with an expected energy consumption of less than 25% of what would be the result of all-year round use - due to be demolished by the seller or landlord and they have all the relevant planning and conservation consents - an HMO ('house in multiple occupation' for example, bedsits, hostels, shared houses, etc) that has not been subject to a sale in the previous ten years, nor been let as a single rental in the past ten years